szgaljic/f6/content/docs/foundations/dependency.md

 **Depth** refers to how deeply ingrained the dependency is within your system—essentially, how coupled it is to your workflows, architecture, or business logic.
 This ranges from:

-- **Shallow:** Dependencies that are lightly coupled and relatively easy to replace or remove.
+- **Shallow Depth:** Dependencies that are lightly coupled and relatively easy to replace or remove.
 These might include standalone tools, integrations, or utility libraries.
-- **Deep:** Dependencies that are tightly integrated into your core workflows, architecture, or decision-making processes.
+- **Deep Depth:** Dependencies that are tightly integrated into your core workflows, architecture, or decision-making processes.
 Replacing these can be challenging, costly, and risky.
 Key Considerations for Depth:

 {{% callout note %}}